 We offer a quarterly series of workshops that address the application process.
-Workshops take place over Zoom, and no RSVP is required.
+Workshops take place in person and over Zoom, and no RSVP is required.

 We occasionally offer webinars facilitated by the School of Law (winter and spring quarters) or the Law School Advisory Council or LSAC (summer).
 Registration is required.
 We have recordings of past webinars; please email us at email@example.com to gain access.